-Gordon & Sons
+Gordon & Son

-The Gordon & Sons Piano Company was originally established in 1845 as Berry & Gordon by partners Stephen T. Gordon and Thomas S. Berry in New York City.
-In 1867 – 1868, Gordon partnered with Moses Slater to form the Moses & Slater firm.
-In 1869, Moses & Slater was dissolved and Gordon started his own firm under the name of Gordon Piano Company.
-In about 1873, Gordon's son, Hamilton S. Gordon, joined the firm, and the name was changed to S.T.
-Gordon & Son.
-Stephen T. Gordon died in 1890, and the firm's name was changed to Hamilton S. Gordon.
+The Gordon & Son Piano Company was originally established in 1845 as “Berry & Gordon” by partners Stephen T. Gordon and Thomas S. Berry in New York City.
+In 1867 – 1868, Gordon partnered with Moses Slater to form the firm of “Gordon & Slater”.
+In 1869, Gordon & Slater was dissolved and Stephen T. Gordon started his own firm under the name of “The Gordon Piano Company”.

-Late 20th Century Gordon & Sons Brochure, Circa About 1917
+Late 20th Century Gordon & Sons Brochure, Circa 1917